abhinavashippable/ubuntu1404_go/README.md

 5. release

 ## How to use
 You can use this image to run go builds on Shippable.
-Just update your `shippable.yml` file and add the `build_image` directive.
-You should also activate the appropriate virtual envrionment so your build runs against the correct version of go.
-The go versions you specify in the go directive in the YML will be available in the `$SHIPPABLE_GO_VERSION` environment variable.
+Add build_image tag to your shippable.yml file and activate gvm in before_install section to run your build against the correct version of go.
 Here's a sample YML file to get you going:

 ````
 language: go